 Not really.
 Creditors cannot call the police to ask that they arrest you because you didn’t make your payment on time.
 Even if you run up thousands in debt and don’t pay for six months, they still can’t arrest you.

 In fact, the only way you could really go to jail for racking up credit card debt is if you used someone else’s identity to do it.
 That’s called credit fraud.
 So, that’s not exactly going to jail for debt either because your actual crime is fraud.

 So, where do debt collectors get this lie?
 From people’s fear and lack of knowledge about credit law.
 It sounds like it’s something that might be true.
 What’s more, people who owe a debt are already scared of the consequences.
 Debt collectors can threaten you with anything when you’re in this state and you may believe it.

-They can take you to court – not criminal court, but civil.
-Criminal court is where jail sentences come from.
 The worst thing you typically face in civil court are fines and fees; it’s all monetary.

 - First, the collector must sue you in civil court.

 - Then they must get the judge to rule in their favor (they have to prove you legitimately owe the debt in the amount they say).